MALABA

 of the changes in international human rights law on marriage and

-family relations over five decades, shows that s22(1) of the Marriage
+family relations over five decades, shows that section 22(1) of the

-Act was born out of lack of commitment to the protection of the
+Marriage Act was born out of lack of commitment to the protection of

-international community including Zimbabwe to providing greater and
+commitment by the international community including Zimbabwe to

-effective protection of the fundamental rights of the child.
+providing greater and effective protection of the fundamental rights

 Section